 Tom has also recently become Executive Director of the Washington Scholars Fellowship Program – a program that has had a long history of working with, and developing young Zetes.

 “A great example of the strength of our Zeta Psi brotherhood is from our involvement with the Washington Scholars Fellowship Program (“WSFP”).
 Originally founded by Rear Admiral [Ret.]
 James J. Carey, a past Phi Alpha, this program attracts young professionals looking to start a career in DC.
-WSFP recruits promising future leaders, offers practical professional training, and places them with top DC internships in public service and policy.
-This program does not restrict itself to only benefitting Zetes, but I have been humbled by the generosity of the Zeta Psi Educational Foundation’s contributions and the support of our donors and volunteers who are Zeta Psi’s brothers or friends.
+WSFP recruits promising future leaders, offers practical professional training and places them with top DC internships in public service and policy.
+This program does not restrict itself to benefiting Zetes, and I have been humbled by the generosity of the Zeta Psi Educational Foundation’s contributions and the support of our donors and volunteers who are Zeta Psi’s brothers or friends.

-This network improved my life when I participated in the program as a scholar during summer 2016.
-Through the guest speakers which WSFP engaged, I learned from experts in the fields of communication, networking, and professional presentation.
+This network improved my life when I participated in the program as a scholar during the summer of 2016.
+Through the guest speakers that WSFP engaged, I learned from experts in the fields of communication, networking and professional presentation.
 During my internship, I had the opportunity to work on interesting projects in public service which have furthered my career.
-Finally, the network of Washington Scholars has helped me connect with professionals across DC and settle in my new home here.
-I would have never connected with WSFP if Zeta Psi did not lead me to other alumni of the program such as Matt Carnovale and Kyle Breckenridge.
-Today, I hope to give back as a volunteer to the Washington Scholars Fellowship Program as its recently named Executive Director.
-It is my aim to offer transformative experiences to new scholars and train more leaders in the same vision of our brother, Rear Admiral [Ret.]
+Finally, the network of Washington Scholars has helped me connect with professionals across DC and settle into my new home here.
+I would have never connected with WSFP if Zeta Psi did not connect me with other program alumni such as Matt Carnovale and Kyle Breckenridge.
+Today, I hope to give back as a volunteer to the Washington Scholars Fellowship Program as its recently named executive director.
+It is my aim to offer transformative experiences to new scholars and train more leaders with the same vision of our brother, Rear Admiral [Ret.]
 James J. Carey.”